AvneeshP30/BridgeLabz-Training-2Y/README.md

 # BridgeLabz-Training-2Y
 I have done the first Assingment.
-I have done the second Lvl1 and Lvl2 Assingment2.
+I have done the second assingment Java Programming Elements.
+I have completed the third assingment Control Flow.